microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

     <AppInstallerUri>https://contosoexpenses.z6.web.core.windows.net</AppInstallerUri>
     ```

-    **AppInstallerUpdateFrequency** is used to set the frequency Windows will check for updates.
+    **AppInstallerUpdateFrequency** is used to set how frequently Windows will check for updates.
 In this case it's set to 1 and, in combination with the **AppInstallerCheckForUpdateFrequency** property set to **OnApplicationRun**, it makes sure that Windows will check for updates every time you open the application.
     **AppInstallerUri**, instead, is the URL of the location where you're going to publish the package.
 In our case, it's the URL of the blob storage assigned by Azure when we have enabled the static website feature.

 24. Now save the file.